325 Waukegan Road

 House of Delegates

-The CAP’s Residents Forum was established in 1988, to provide residents with a voice in organized pathology and with networking opportunities, as well as to identify future leaders in pathology.
-The College’s Residents Forum continues to be the largest and most successful organization for medical residents in the country, second only to the American Medical Association (AMA) Resident and Fellow Section.
-The members of the Residents Forum meet twice per year to discuss issues of special concern to pathology resident physicians.
+The CAP Residents Forum was established to provide residents with a voice in organized pathology and networking opportunities, as well as to identify future leaders in pathology.
+The Residents Forum continues to be the largest and most successful organization for medical residents in the country.
+Residents Forum members meet twice per year to discuss issues of special concern to pathology resident physicians.
 In addition, membership of most CAP councils, commissions, and committees include Junior Members who are active in Residents Forum.

 The CAP Online Career Center

 The CAP Online Career Center (OCC) is an ideal resource for any pathologist seeking a position or for employers/recruiters seeking job candidates for pathology positions.
 This valuable service is available free of charge to pathologists seeking positions.
 A charge applies for placing an advertisement.
 Sign up at

 or call 888–884–8242.
 The OCC also offers timely career development resources such as online articles, books, Web links, and downloadable presentations.

 CAP TODAY, the College’s monthly news magazine, enjoys the highest readership among all laboratory publications.
 Each issue reports medical, industry, and business news to more than 50,000 laboratory professionals.
 Archives of Pathology & Laboratory Medicine is the College’s award-winning, peer-reviewed, scientific journal giving editorial focus to the introduction and evaluation of new knowledge and technology.
 STATLINE is a biweekly electronic newsletter designed to keep members informed of new legislative and regulatory developments as they happen, serving as the first word on the public policy issues facing our members.
 CAP news also is delivered via Twitter—CAPathologists (@pathologists).